-Maybe you would just like to see the other side of Croatia, apart from the jewel in the crown of their coastal cities?
-Why not journey inland or up the coast starting right from your hotel, the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens.
+See the other side of Croatia with a journey inland or up the coast starting right from your hotel, the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens.

 Excursions to nearby islands available for booking at the hotel

-Out of 13 islands that make the Elaphiti archipelago, only three are inhabited.
-During this cruise in a historically accurate replica of an old Dubrovnik trading ship you will discover hidden sandy bays with lush green forests, finding peace within yourself, as well as around you.
+Out of the 13 islands that make the Elaphiti archipelago, only 3 are inhabited.
+During this cruise in a historically accurate replica of an old Dubrovnik trading ship, you will discover hidden sandy bays with lush green forests, finding peace within yourself as well as around you.

 Largest of the Elaphiti, Šipan is a peaceful island where you can really enjoy the silence and soak in the sun.
-It is filled with summer residences of old Dubrovnik nobles, as well as numerous churches, monasteries, Gothic and Renaissance summer residences.
+It is filled with summer residences of old Dubrovnik nobles as well as numerous churches, monasteries, and Gothic and Renaissance summer residences.

-Most of the island of Mljet is covered by a thick pine forest and is a National Nature Park, with two salt-water lakes – Malo and Veliko jezero (Small and Big Lake) – as the main attraction.
+Most of the island of Mljet is covered by a thick pine forest and is a National Nature Park with 2 salt-water lakes – Malo and Veliko Jezero (Small and Big Lake) – as the main attraction.